johnmcfarlane/papers/c++/contractual-disappointment.md

 {
   std::ifstream file{filename};
   if (!file) {
-    // bad! missing is not the same as empty return std::vector<std::byte>{};
+    // Bad: missing is not the same as empty! return std::vector<std::byte>{};
   }
   ...